 Which is better?

 So, which product is better?
-Not surprisingly, that depends on the individual borrower and the individual situation.
+That depends on the individual borrower and the individual situation.

-A home equity line of credit, though, provides more flexibility.
+A home equity line of credit provides more flexibility.
 Homeowners do not have to tap into their credit unless they need it.
 Because of this, many homeowners use a HELOC as an emergency fund, quick cash in the case of an emergency.
-A HELOC might be the right choice, too, for borrowers taking on a multi-year renovation project.
-These borrowers can then tap their HELOC whenever they need to write a check to move the project toward completion.
+A HELOC might also be the right choice for borrowers taking on a multi-year renovation project.
+These borrowers can then tap their HELOC when they need to write a check to move the project toward completion.

 The key is to do your research before choosing either a HELOC or home equity loan.
 Only by studying your spending habits and needs will you be able to make the right equity decision.